 Brown Jasmine rice is a variety of long grain rice originally grown in Thailand.
 It is one of the popular varieties of rice due to its nutty flavor and floral aroma.
 When cooked, it has a little bite to it.
 It pairs very well with most curries and grilled meats.
 Brown rice tends to be a healthier choice than white rice since it doesn’t go through the milling process to make it white.
 Since it retains its ‘brown’ husk, it also ends up retaining fiber and many essential nutrients.
 It’s often recommended to people following a low-carb or a low calorie diet.
+I use the Instant Pot in this recipe to prepare instant pot brown jasmine rice.

 Everyone likes their rice a certain way.
 Almost every culture has their unique way of eating it.
 So, the end result can wary between a sticky texture to firm kernels.
 Which is why cooking time and water-to-rice ratio is different for everyone.
 The time and ratio is different for a short-grain brown rice.
 So you see, one size doesn’t fit all here!